twelsh37/twospace/PHASE2_README.md

 ## Logging, Audit, and Troubleshooting

-A comprehensive server-side logging system is implemented using Winston.
-All API routes and server-side utilities log key events, errors, and business actions to files in `frontend/logs/`, with daily rotation and 30-day retention.
-There are separate logs for system and application events.
+A comprehensive server-side logging system is implemented using console-based logging.
+All API routes and server-side utilities log key events, errors, and business actions to the console.
+There are separate logs for system and application events, labelled accordingly.

-- **Admins**: Use logs to audit activity, investigate errors, and monitor system health.
+- **Admins**: Use the Vercel dashboard to audit activity, investigate errors, and monitor system health.
-- **Users**: If you encounter issues, provide the relevant log file to admins for troubleshooting.
+- **Users**: If you encounter issues, notify the admin, who can review logs in the Vercel dashboard for troubleshooting.
-- **Log Location**: `frontend/logs/`
+- **Why?** Vercel and other serverless platforms do not support persistent file storage.
+Console logging is the recommended approach for compatibility and reliability.

 This logging system supports operational troubleshooting, audit trails, and compliance.